-(Offensive screeners used to protect the quarterback or ball carrier)
+(Offensive line screeners used to protect the ball before the offense crosses the line of scrimmage)

-- Screeners must not initiate contact of any form with defenders in order to complete a legal screen. - Screeners cannot place themselves so close to a defender that they force contact, as determined at the discretion of officials. - Screeners are not permitted to lock arms or connect multiple players in any way. - Screeners are permitted to move in order to screen an opponent, however, they are never to initiate or force contact with a defender. - Contact deemed unintentional by officials does not require subsequent penalty and will be determined at the sole discretion of the officials.
+- Effective in the 2016 season there will be no down field screening.
+Only screeners on or behind the line of scrimmage before the ball passes the line of scrimmage will be allowed.
+Once the ball crosses the line of scrimmage no more screening will be allowed. - Players already down field must get out of the way of the play.
+The offensive players can get behind the ball carrier for a potential lateral play but they cannot in any way impede a defender.
+(Determined at the sole discretion for the officials.) - o Offensive players can run behind the ball carrier but not in front of or parallel with the ball carrier. - The option and lateral plays are allowed but you cannot impede the defense from getting to the ball carrier.
+Doing so will result in a flag guarding penalty.
+(Determined at the sole discretion for the officials.) - Lineman screeners must not initiate contact of any form with defenders in order to complete a legal screen. - Screeners must keep their hands to their side. - Screeners cannot place themselves so close to a defender that they force contact, as determined at the discretion of officials. - Screeners are not permitted to lock arms or connect multiple players in any way. - Screeners on the line are permitted to move in order to screen an opponent, however, they are never to initiate or force contact with a defender. - Contact deemed unintentional by officials does not require subsequent penalty and will be determined at the sole discretion of the officials. - Offensive players cannot run alongside a ball carrier in an attempt to block or screen.